hicked/SYSC4001_A1/README.md

 ## Program Description
 This programs servers to simulate the activities of a CPU.
 This has an emphasis on demonstrating an interrupt driven system that processes CPU activities and system calls (both software, and hardware i.e. from I/O devices).
 The simulation tracks timing using an `upTime` counter and generates detailed execution traces in `execution.txt`.
 The `trace.txt` is therefore the input file.
 The original Bash file was modified, and one was added: `buildnrun.sh`.

+We also assumed that since there were more ISR registers in the vector table than delays in the device table, all ISRs past index 19, are exclusively software system calls (no I/O devices involved).

 ### Implementation Details and Assumptions

 **Core Variables**: